Healthcare UX

 • Provide easy access to next steps (lab results, follow-ups, medication reminders)

-• Allow patients to ask questions post-visit without logging into a complex portal
+• Allow patients to ask questions post-visit without logging into a complex patient portal

 5. Measure What Actually Matters